bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 Rebuild Nginx, and enjoy !

-Note : this plugin has been tested with Nginx 1.1.14, and is used in production at [fasterize](http://www.fasterize.com)
+Note : this module has been tested with Nginx 1.1.14, and is used in production at [fasterize](http://www.fasterize.com)

 Base config
 ===

-This plugin has the same base configuration than the standard [Nginx Memcached plugin](http://wiki.nginx.org/HttpMemcachedModule).
+This module has the same base configuration than the standard [Nginx Memcached module](http://wiki.nginx.org/HttpMemcachedModule).

 All commands and variables are prefixed by `enhanced`.